MeseCraft/MeseCraft/mods/protector/README.md

 - 2.6 - Add protection against CSM tampering, updated Intllib support (thanks codexp), tweaked block textures
 - 2.7 - Remove protection field entity when protector has been dug
 - 2.8 - Added 'protector_show_interval' setting to minetest.conf [default is 5], make protection field glow in dark.
+- 2.9 - Added MineClone2 recipes for protection block but no official support as yet
+- 3.0 - Added PlayerFactions support, 'protector_hud_interval' setting and listing in advanced settings for mod values.
+- 3.1 - Ability to hide protection blocks using /protector_hide and /protector_show , italian local added (thanks Hamlet)
+- 3.2 - Defaults to Minetest translation if found, otherwise intllib fallback if loaded, locale files updated for both.
+Added 'protector_msg' setting for player text.
+- 3.3 - Added support for playerfactions new api (thanks louisroyer), added limiter to protection radius of 22.

 Lucky Blocks: 10